adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/tabsonleft/v1/tabsonleft/README.md

 * Allows replacing this component with other component (as mentioned below).

 ### Use Object
-The Tabs on Left component uses the `com.adobe.cq.forms.core.components.models.form.Panel` Sling model as its Use-object.
+The Vertical Tab component uses the `com.adobe.cq.forms.core.components.models.form.Panel` Sling model as its Use-object.

 ### Edit Dialog Properties
 The following properties are written to JCR for this Panel Container component and are expected to be available as `Resource` properties: